Differential Estimates of ChangeIn Exercises 35–40, write a diffe... | Channels for Pearson+

 Differential Formula

-A differential formula is used to approximate the change in a function's value due to a small change in its input.
-For a function V(r), the differential dV is given by dV = V'(r)dr, where V'(r) is the derivative of V with respect to r.
-This formula helps estimate the change in volume of a sphere when its radius changes by a small amount dr.
+A differential formula is used to approximate the change in a function's value due to small changes in its variables.
+For the cone's surface area, the differential formula involves calculating the derivative of the surface area with respect to the radius, providing an estimate of the change when the radius increases by a small amount dr.

 Recommended video: